bloomreach-forge/bloomreach-forge.github.io/src/site/markdown/development.md

 Artifacts can be retrieved from the Hippo Maven Forge Repository at [maven.onehippo.com/maven2-forge/](http://maven.onehippo.com/maven2-forge/).

 For publishing, the Maven `distributionManagement.repository.url` value is to be set at `https://maven.onehippo.com/content/repositories/forge-releases/`.
-Only BloomReach developers have the access rights to publish it here.
+Only Bloomreach developers have the access rights to publish it here.

 ### Issue Tracking
 The JIRA at [issues.onehippo.com/browse/HIPFORGE](https://issues.onehippo.com/browse/HIPFORGE).